 When it comes to portal security, one size is unlikely to fit all.
 You will have to carefully determine what your exact security needs are and what steps you should take to implement security measures that meet, if not exceed, your requirements.
 However, keep in mind that there is a danger that you could become overzealous and possibly even paranoid.
 It may be prudent to hire some credible external consultants to recommend suitable security strategies that could then be evaluated by your in-house experts.
 Get multiple perspectives and options so as to cover the security issues from as many different angles as possible.
 Look at some of the portals mentioned in this chapter and see what kinds of security they offer.
-Refer to section 4.1 for further details on security options.
-The bottom line when it comes to security is that while it is indeed of paramount concern, there is enough proven technology around to ensure pretty good, if not totally infallible, security.
+Refer to security is that while it is indeed of paramount concern, there is enough proven technology around to ensure pretty good, if not totally infallible, security.